Mikahael/PCModderServerFiles-FINAL/README.md

 *To BAN, use /ban (ID) add or remove - defualt ankit sys layout

 #To whom ever this may concern, All rights to Mikahael aka PCModder/Avarohana as the License states above.

+# 𝒮𝓅𝑒𝒸𝒾𝒶𝓁 𝒞𝑜𝓂𝓂𝒶𝓃𝒹𝓈 𝒻𝑜𝓇 𝒢𝒶𝓂𝑒

++Includes the special commands owner or admins can use for server

++?tag - enables tag for every person

++charf - forces everyone to use that char perm until turned off Works with wizard, pixie, ninja, santa, robot, ali, frosty, pengu Example - ?wizardf, to turn off, type same command again

++?rchar - forces everyone to use a random char perm Example - ?rchar
+ To diable, type ?rchar or type same command again

++?(bombtype)shower 0 - enables meteor shower with specified bomb
+ Works with bombtypes - normal, sticky, ice, cursy, frozen, pwp, glue, impact Example - ?nomalshower 0, ?stickyshower 0
+ There is no disabling it - stops at end of match

++?(snowtype)snow 0 - enables snow on maps
+ Works with sweat, ice, spark, splinter, slime
+ Example - ?sweatsnow 0, ?sparksnow 0, etc
+ There is no disabling it - stops at end of match

++?pow(emittype) - enables pwp emition with specified emittype Works with sweat, slime, splinter, ice
+ Example - ?powslime, ?powice, ?powsplint, ?powsweat To distable, type the same command again

++?color - changes color of player when punch button pressed Example - ?color
+ To disable, type ?color or same command again

++?randomchar - changes character of player when hold button pressed Example - ?randomchar
+ To disable, type ?randomchar or same command again

++?(bombtype)f - changes default bombtype to desire Works with shock, ice, sticky, spike, glue, impact, knock Example - ?shockf, ?icef, ?stickyf, etc
+ To disable, type same command again
+ Use only one default bomb at a time!
+Dont mix and match

++?hp - enabled HP tag for players
+ Example - ?hp
+ To disable, type the same command again
+ When used, removes PC tag and rank tag

++?shieldf - enables default shield for players
+ Example - ?shieldf
+ To disable, type the same command again

++?glovef - enables default gloves for players
+ Example - ?glovef
+ To disable, type the same command again

++?maps - enables new maps textures
+ Example - Use ?map1 or ?map2, then type what it says Use /reset to disable the map until game over

++?pwp - enables or disables the powerup
+ Example - ?pwp
+ To disable, type the same command again

++?vanilla - enables default pwp distribution
+ Example - ?vanilla
+ To disable, type the same command again
+ Do not use with ?powerups, disable ?powerups if on, then use

++?powerups - enables PC powerups, or modded powerups Example - ?powerups
+ To disable, type the same command again
+ Do not use with ?vanilla, disable ?vanilla if on, then use

++?bombmodel - enables new bombmodel for all bombs Example - ?bombmodel
+ To disable, type this same command again

++?powerupname - enables or disables powerup name Example - ?powerupname
+ To disable or enable, type ?powerupname or same command again

++?animate - enables flashy name color on pwp and bomb, and shield on bomb Example - ?animate
+ To disable, type ?animate or same command again

++?discolight - enables discolight on the powerups Example - ?discolight
+ To disable, type ?discolight or same command again

++?bombname - enables or disables bomb name
+ Example - ?bombname
+ To disable, type ?bombname or same command again

++?ffaMode on - enables ffamode immediately
+ Example - ?ffaMode on
+ To revert back to teammode, use ?teamMode on

++?teamMode on - enables teammode immediately
+ Example - ?teamMode on
+ To revert back to ffamode, use ?ffaMode on

++?plo - enables or disables explosion when powerup spawns Example - ?plo
+ To disable, type ?plo or the same command again

++?pop - enables or disables popuptext when pwp touched Example - ?pop
+ To disable, type ?pop or same command again

++?flash - enables or disables powerup model addition Example - ?flash
+ To disable, type ?flash or same command again

++?lightning - enables or disables powerup lightning effect Example - ?lightning
+ To disable, type ?lightning or same command again

++?floater - enables floater to be turned on
+ Example - ?floater
+ To disable, type ?floater or same command again During daytime, floater is regular/landmine floater During night time, floater is PC floater